 At each stage, a car seat or booster is intended to position a child at the safest and most secure angle to protect them against impact and car accidents.

-The National Highway Traffic Safety Administration estimates the lives of 248 children under age 5 were saved by car seats in 2015.
+The National Highway Traffic Safety Administration estimates the lives of 248 children under 5 years old were saved by car seats in 2015.

 Even low-impact crashes when a young person is in the front seat can cause significant damage if a child isn’t big or old enough to sit in the front seat.
 As a result, it’s important for caregivers and parents to practice strict rules for car safety each and every time.